Work Shadowing for Postdocs: Explore Careers Beyond Academia

 We know postdocs are busy, so the scheme is designed to be flexible.
 Hosts have been asked to offer between half a day and three days of shadowing.
 Details will be given in each Handshake listing.

 We ask applicants to answer pre-and post-shadowing surveys to help us understand the impact of the scheme and shape its future.
-To be able to participate in the work shadowing scheme, please make sure you have completed the pre-shadowing survey (link coming soon).
+To be able to participate in the work shadowing scheme, please make sure you have completed the pre-shadowing survey.

 The Careers Service will introduce you to your host by email so you can discuss the opportunity and agree on suitable dates.
 You’ll then be asked to sign a short agreement between you, your host, and the Careers Service.
 After completing your work shadowing, we’ll ask you to fill out a post-shadowing survey.
 You’ll also be invited to a one-to-one appointment with a careers consultant to reflect on your experience.